 While the Hunters were fine for casual stream wading, we didn't feel secure enough in higher stress situations.

-The Original Tall cost $155, as they are handcrafted natural rubber.
+The Original Tall are handcrafted natural rubber.
 If you like the looks enough and want to have a rain boot that looks a certain type of way, they may be worth that much to you.
 Multiple women who we met wearing ours around Seattle told us that they'd all gotten several years of winter use out of them, so they're definitely durable (under typical urban use).

 The Hunters' relatively smooth sole didn't do it any favors in our traction tests, but its good looks and all-round decent performance have kept it popular for 162 years!